What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Choroideremia is an inherited condition that causes the retina of the eye to break down over time.
-This causes progressive vision loss that usually begins before the individual reaches 20 years of age.
-Night vision is the first affected, followed by peripheral vision.
-The field of vision gradually shrinks, affecting a person’s central vision about age 40 or 50, and eventually leading to blindness.
-Recent clinical trial results for gene therapy to cure choroideremia are showing promise for a cure.
+Choroideremia is an inherited condition that is characterized by progressive vision loss.
+This vision loss usually begins before an individual reaches 20 years of age.
+Night vision is the first to be affected, followed by peripheral vision.
+Field of vision gradually decreases, affecting a person’s central vision by about age 40-50 and eventually leading to blindness.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results